-Excerpted from a conversation about transformative technologies and practices and their individual and cultural effects, with sociologist Harley Bergroth, currently researching his PhD at the University of Turku, Finland, and iAwake’s CTO and sound energy artist, Javi Otero, creator of Fractal Entrainment and Reasonance, a method of using sound energy to resonate the whole body.
+Excerpted from a conversation about transformative technologies and practices and their individual and cultural effects, with sociologist Harley Bergroth, currently researching his PhD at the University of Turku, Finland, and iAwake’s CTO and sound energy artist, Javi Otero, creator of Fractal Entrainment, a method of using sound energy to resonate the whole body.

 Harley: Could you give me a little introduction to iAwake [Technologies]?

 Javi: iAwake might initially seem like one of many companies in the market, making and selling brainwave entrainment products, but I think there are two fundamental things that set us apart from the others.
 One is the focus of the work, which is on helping people heal and reach a fuller potential. iAwake shares a lot of quality information on how to do that and offers real and dedicated support.
 The second thing I find quite unique about iAwake is that we are also stretching the envelope—we’re not just doing binaural beats or isochronic tones in the usual way, we have advanced the technology quite nicely, creating a few new branches.
 One such is my personal work on Fractal Entrainment, which is a novel technology with a different take on harnessing sound energy for transformation.
 We also offer what is called biofield entrainment, which was developed by Eric Thompson, our former CTO.
 And, we’re fortunate to have the offerings of a bunch of excellent developers who are all doing their own special thing.
 Recently, we’ve even created the first chant album ever infused with resonant entrainment technology—a very nice and unique combination.
 If this was a record label, I suppose our catalogue would be a very eclectic and avant-garde one (laughs).